- Mar 22, 2025

 12. Purana Quila Fort:

-Purana Quila is considered one of the oldest forts; it is a historic fort in Delhi and is supposed to be one of the most popular tourist destinations.
+Purana Quila is considered one of the oldest forts; it is a historic fort in Delhi and is among the most popular tourist destinations.
 The Fort was built on the site of Indraprastha, the legendary capital of the Pandavas.
 The Mughal emperor Humayun built the Fort between 1530 and 1538.
 The Afghan ruler Sher Shah Suri renamed the Fort.
 The Fort is roughly rectangular and has a circuit of almost two kilometres.
 Another feature is that the first is a venue for a sound and light show every evening.

 Location: J65V=RFH, Mathura Rd, Near Delhi Zoo, New Delhi, 110003.